 Where to stay in Flores (Azores): hotels and apartments with parking

-The ideal for Flores is to sleep in Fajã Grande or nearby, where there are not only some of the most beautiful spots on the island (Poço Ribeira do Ferreiro, Poço do Bacalhau, Fajã Grande itself) but also some of the best restaurants and accommodations.
+The best option for Flores is to stay in Fajã Grande or nearby, where there are not only some of the most beautiful spots on the island (Poço Ribeira do Ferreiro, Poço do Bacalhau, Fajã Grande itself) but also some of the best restaurants and accommodations.

-If, like us, you can’t find accommodation in Fajã Grande due to lack of availability, remember that everything in Flores is about half an hour away by car so it’s ok.
-We finally stayed in the capital of the island, in Santa Cruz das Flores, where there is more variety of accommodation and in this link you will find a list of accommodations with parking very close to the incredible Natural Pools of Santa Cruz and Poça das Salemas, and we loved it.
+But if, just like what happened to us on our first trip to the island, you can’t find a place to stay in Fajã Grande due to lack of availability, remember that on Flores, everything is about a half-hour drive away, so it’s no big deal.
+On our first trip with Randomtrip, we ended up staying in the island’s capital, Santa Cruz das Flores, where there’s a wider variety of accommodations.
+At this link, you’ll find a list of accommodations with parking very close to the incredible Natural Pools of Santa Cruz and Poça das Salemas—and we loved it.

 Lajes das Flores is another very good option to stay, with excellent restaurants nearby.
 The point that seems to be farther away for you to look for accommodation on the island of Flores is Ponta Delgada, so this would be the only point on the island where we do not recommend you to make a base.